 Bones, sticks and balls can get lodged in or across the roof of a dog's mouth.
-If this happens, you may notice your dog pawing at his mouth or struggling to close his jaws.
+If this happens, you may notice your dog pawing at their mouth or struggling to close their jaws.
 You may be able to remove the object by hand or with tweezers, but if not you'll need to get your vet to do so using sedation.
 As always, prevention is better than a cure, so never let your dog play with small balls and avoid throwing sticks.

-If your dog suffers a burn from hot water, oil, chemicals or ice, he'll need immediate attention.
-Minor burns can be treated at home - simply clean the affected area with a mild antiseptic and apply a soothing cream or gel such as aloe vera.
+If your dog suffers a burn from hot water, oil, chemicals or ice, they'll need immediate attention.
+Minor burns can be treated at home - clean the affected area with a mild antiseptic and apply a soothing cream or gel such as aloe vera.
 Severe burns will need veterinary attention, so take your dog to the vet straight away.

 Cuts and wounds

 Dogs may suffer from cuts or wounds particularly to their feet if they run on something sharp like broken glass.
-If this occurs, clean the affected area with a dilute disinfectant such as Hibiscrub and apply a bandage if necessary.
+If this occurs, clean the affected area with a dilute disinfectant and apply a bandage if necessary.
 Consult your vet if you cannot stop the bleeding or the wound is severe.

 Your dog's ears should be a shiny, pale pink colour inside and free from wax or discharge.
 They should not smell unpleasant.
 If you suspect an ear problem always consult a vet.